chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 - `FETCHED`: The user profile is fetched successfully.
 - `UNKNOWN_USER`: The user doesn't exist in the source.
-- `FAILED`: The operation failed and the detailed cause is in the error object
+- `FAILED`: The operation failed and the detailed cause is in the error object.

 For example, to indicate that the profile is fetched successfully you would return: